Advaita-Vedanta and Sri Ramana: By Dr. Harsh K. Luthar

 The best known modern exponent of the philosophy of Advaita Vedanta, who tied it to the practice of persistent Self-Inquiry, is Ramana Maharishi, the Sage of Arunachala.
 The method of Self-Inquiry involves asking oneself the question, “Who Am I” and reflecting deeply on the source of one’s identity that is felt in everyone as the sense of simply being or existing.
 See the following article for more details on Self-Inquiry as the Science of Self-Realization.

-Ramana went to the sacred hill of Arunchala when he was 17 and stayed there for more than half a century.
+Ramana went to the sacred hill of Arunchala when he was around 17 and stayed there for more than half a century.
 During that period, he answered questions on Vedanta and other philosophical and religious systems.
 He taught that the philosophy of Advaita-Vedanta is given practical application through Self-Inquiry.

 Sri Ramana emphasized the system of Self-Inquiry while expressing support for the techniques of meditation, yoga and pranayama.
 He advocated that until the mind was ripe enough to engage in full time Self-Inquiry, one should make use of and engage in other spiritual practices such as mantra japa, prayer, concentration, and meditation.